open-rmf/rmf_building_map_msgs/rmf_building_map_msgs/QUALITY_DECLARATION.md

 ### Optional Direct Runtime ROS Dependencies [5.ii]

-`building_map_msgs` does not have any optional direct runtime ROS dependencies.
+`rmf_building_map_msgs` does not have any optional direct runtime ROS dependencies.

 ### Direct Runtime non-ROS Dependency [5.iii]

-`building_map_msgs` does not have any runtime non-ROS dependencies.
+`rmf_building_map_msgs` does not have any runtime non-ROS dependencies.

 ## Platform Support [6]

-As a pure message and service definitions package, `building_map_msgs` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), but does not currently test each change against all of them.
+As a pure message and service definitions package, `rmf_building_map_msgs` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), but does not currently test each change against all of them.

 ## Security [7]